kxxt/aspeak/README.md

 - `locale`: The locale of the voice.
 Default is `en-US`.
 - `voice`: The voice name.
 Default is `en-US-JennyNeural`.
 - `rate`: The speaking rate of the voice.
-It must be a string that fits the requirements as documented in this section: [Special Note for Pitch and Rate](#special-note-for-pitch-and-rate)
+It must be a string that fits the requirements as documented in this section: [Pitch and Rate](#pitch-and-rate)
 - `pitch`: The pitch of the voice.
-It must be a string that fits the requirements as documented in this section: [Special Note for Pitch and Rate](#special-note-for-pitch-and-rate)
+It must be a string that fits the requirements as documented in this section: [Pitch and Rate](#pitch-and-rate)
 - `style`: The style of the voice.
     - You can get a list of available styles for a specific voice by executing `aspeak -L -v <VOICE_ID>`
     - The default value is `general`.